 A reporter asked him, ‘doctor what is wrong with men today’

 After a moments silence he replied, ‘men simply don’t think’

-With such a brilliant, thought provoking and controversial start to a presentation very few people would want to reach for their phones to check their email; although I don’t believe there were many around in 1956.
+With such a thought provoking start to a presentation, very few people would want to reach for their phones to check their email; although I don’t believe there were many around in 1956.

 ‘We in America are particularly fortunate to live in the richest land that ever existed on the face of the Earth, a land of abundant opportunity for everyone, but do you know what happens?’

 Emphasis offers one of the many keys to making an emotional connection?

 Get your audience thinking from the very start.

 ‘Let us take 100 men to start even at the age of 25.
 Do you have any idea what will happen to those men by the time they are 65?’